Hi, I’m Brittany Leaning. 👋

 That's when it hit me; it was time for another career shift.

 I sought out formal training to make my pivot official.
-On June 5th, 2017, I joined General Assembly's immersive, 10-week User Experience Design program.
+In June 2017, I joined General Assembly's immersive, 10-week User Experience Design program.
+Then, in August 2017, I started contracting as a UX/UI Designer with The University of Texas at Austin.
 Today, I confidently self-identify as a "designer" and I've never felt more at home.